KAROO TO COAST | CLASSIC

 MEET YOUR GUIDES, JACO & KATJA

 Despite its relative proximity to the Garden Route, this section of the vast Karoo is wild and extraordinary.
 From big sky country to the shores of the Indian Ocean; from the sandy, old world Klein Karoo to the Tsitsikamma rainforest, this journey is a feast for the senses and an escape from the modern world.

 Our 7-night journey taking in the Klein Karoo, the Indian Ocean and forests in between, is described below.
 We are happy to offer shorter itineraries for private groups.

 185 kms / 2 hrs 50 mins

 Arriving in George, we will head into the Outeniqua Mountain Range which forms the divide between the lush coastal belt and the semi-arid Klein Karoo.
-We will cross the seemingly impenetrable mountains via the old Montagu Pass, built in 1943 by Colonel Montagu.
+We will cross the seemingly impenetrable mountains via the Outeniqua Pass, which replaced the old Montagu Pass built in 1848 by Colonel Montagu.
 The landscape changes drastically landscape as we drive north to Oudtshoorn, the ostrich capital of the world and home to beautiful architecture betrays its cultural influences.
 Finally we reach the oasis of Prince Albert, where we begin our journey on two wheels tomorrow.
 Enjoying local cuisine, stories of Boer wars and British occupancy, we will experience the first star filled sky of the week, from the comfort of one of the oldest local homesteads.

 Morning cycle 30 kms